Top 5 employee benefits and perks

 Other popular benefits to consider

-• Social perks, such as organised events and outings, regular lunches, and Friday drinks.
+• Social perks, such as organised events and outings, Friday drinks, and regular lunches.

-Your workplace doesn't need to have slides for getting between office levels as Trademe does, but you should ensure the benefits and perks you offer are of value to your people.
+Your workplace doesn't need to have pinball machines or slides for getting between office levels, but you should ensure the benefits and perks you offer are of real value to your people.

 Understanding your workforce and providing a menu of benefits that people can customise will enable you to better enhance their working lives.

-The popularity of different benefits changes over time too, so keep checking with employees to see if you are able to offer what they expect.
+The types and popularity of different benefits change over time too, so keep checking with employees to see if you are able to offer what they expect.

 Be clear and fair